kloimhardt/bb-web/README.md

 ### Using Babashka as back-end

- Download [Babashka](https://github.com/borkdude/babashka/releases/tag/v0.2.1), a single executable file with the two letter name `bb`.
+ Download [Babashka](https://github.com/borkdude/babashka/releases), a single executable file with the two letter name `bb`.
 Copy it into the `bb-web-master` directory created before.
 Double click `start.bat` and select option 1, or open the console window on your own<sup>[1](#myfootnote1)</sup> and type:

     bb examples/start.clj

- If you see the `Could not find: org.httpkit.server` error, by accident you are using a Babashka version that does not support http-kit.

-If everything works as expected, your web-browser will open and show some buttons.
+Your web-browser will open and show some buttons.
 Try them out.

 To code your own ideas, edit the Clojurescript file `examples/start.cljs` (not the Clojure file `start.clj`, notice the last "s" for "script").
 Maybe change the text that is displayed on top of the web-page.
 Press reload in your browser.